-Partners since 2014, Zoos SA and CUA have been working together to bring members and families exciting, high quality and engaging learning activities.
-An important objective of CUA is to facilitate learning outside of the classroom within safe and stimulating environments.
-By emphasising experience as an important learning tool, CUA recognises and rewards the value of different learning experiences, experiences that give children aspirations for their own future.
+Partners since 2014, Zoos SA and Children’s University (CU) have been working together to bring members and families exciting, high quality and engaging learning activities.
+An important objective of CU is to facilitate learning outside of the classroom within safe and stimulating environments.
+By emphasising experience as an important learning tool, CU recognises and rewards the value of different learning experiences, experiences that give children aspirations for their own future.

 We are therefore delighted to have the support of Zoos SA.

-From the outset, Zoos SA has supported CUA members financially by extending their reduced entrance fee (offered to as sites who fall within Department of Education and Child Development (DECD) categories 1 to 4 and equivalent Independent and Catholic schools determined by Australian Curriculum, Assessment and Reporting Authority to all CUA members because CUA continues to preference and support low socioeconomic sites.
+From the outset, Zoos SA has supported CU members financially by extending their reduced entrance fee (offered to as sites who fall within Department of Education and Child Development (DECD) categories 1 to 4 and equivalent Independent and Catholic schools determined by Australian Curriculum, Assessment and Reporting Authority to all CU members because CU continues to preference and support low socioeconomic sites.

 Set within eight hectares of beautiful botanic surrounds, validated activities at Zoos SA range from Animal Feeding and Keeper Talks to thrilling ZooSnooze sleepovers that share the wonder of more than 3,000 exotic and native wildlife.

 School Holiday Programs are something else we take seriously.
 Not only do we support and promote programs developed by Public Learning Destination partners, we also love working together to create joint events.